Courses

 Protected Health Information: Individually identifiable health information that is transmitted by electronic media or transmitted or maintained in any other form or medium.

-De-identified: Information that has certain identifiers (view examples of identifiers [PDF]) removed in accordance with 45 CFR 164.514 is no longer considered to be Protected Health Information.
+De-identified: Information that has certain identifiers (view list of identifiers [PDF]) removed in accordance with 45 CFR 164.514 is no longer considered to be Protected Health Information.
 It is important to note that voice recordings are considered identifiers.
 If you plan to audio record interviews for transcription, even if you plan to destroy the source, these recordings are considered identifiable.

 Training for Investigators and Research Staff Conducting Clinical Trials at Emory (NIH-funded and/or FDA-regulated)